SaferPlace/saferplace/CONTRIBUTING.md

 #### Go Backend

 The Go Backend can be ran as individual components, or as a single binary.
 For development its easiest to run it as a monolithic binary.
-By default it will run on `http://localhost:8001`
+By default, it will be running on `http://localhost:8001`

 ```sh
 # ~/workdir/saferplace